When you (or your employer) put money into your super account, it gets invested for you, aiming to help your super balance grow over the longer term.

 This information is general only, hasn’t taken your circumstances into account, and is provided by AWM Services Pty Ltd ABN 15 139 353 496 (AWM Services), which is part of the AMP group (AMP).

-Simple super advice is provided by ipac Securities Limited ABN 30 008 587 595, AFS Licence No. 234656 (IPAC) to eligible members of the Super Directions fund.
-IPAC is a wholly owned subsidiary of AMP.
+Simple Super (Intrafund) advice is provided by AWM Services Limited (AWM Services) ABN 15 139 353 496, AFS Licence No. 366121 (AWMS) to eligible members of the AMP Super Fund.
+AWM Services is a wholly-owned subsidiary of AMP.